jbcallv/genetic-algorithm/README.md

 # GeneticAlgorithm
-Given a target phrase, this program finds uses a simple genetic algorithm to efficiently find the given phrase.
+Given a target phrase, this program uses a simple genetic algorithm to efficiently find the given phrase.

 # Biology